 - Under no circumstances will a vehicle be driven or parked on grassy areas.

-- The camp speed limit is 10mph and the camp road is a 1 way loop.
+- The camp speed limit is 10mph.
+The campsite road is a 1-way loop.

 - By order of the Prince William County Fire Marshall and in accordance with our land use permit no vehicles are to remain in the campsite area.

 - Vehicles may enter the campsite area to drop off / pick up gear.